plugget/.github/profile/README.md

 ```
 _This code downloads the manifest from the public plugget repo,
 reads the manifest for the source URL & install instructions,
-and installs the plugin or addon._
+and installs the plugin or addon to the correct folder._

 ## Repos